 The day-to-day administration of the Direct Aid Program (DAP) is the responsibility of Australia's overseas missions (posts).
-The program coordination function is located within the Executive Branch of the Australian Department of Foreign Affairs and Trade (DFAT).
+The program coordination function is located within the Public Diplomacy, Communications and Scholarships Division of the Australian Department of Foreign Affairs and Trade (DFAT).

 At each post a DAP Committee is formed to consider applications and to agree on the post's strategic DAP plan.
 The Committee would normally be chaired by a DFAT officer at the post, and may include other Australia-based staff at the post, locally engaged staff, or members of the local community.
 The Committee makes recommendations to the Head of Mission (Ambassador/High Commissioner), who makes the final decision on funding.